"I am not dying; I am entering eternal life." -St. Therese

 Scheduling a Funeral: Funeral Masses are normally celebrated at St. Therese Church at 10:00 or 11:00 a.m., between Monday and Saturday.
 In place of a vigil (a "wake") the night before the funeral, it is suggested that you begin the Mass with a Rosary.
 This is normally thirty minutes before the time of the funeral.
 If these times are not convenient, we will be happy to work with you to find another time—depending on clergy and church availability.

-The first step to take when planning a funeral liturgy is to contact the church offices (SEE BOXES ABOVE) or have the funeral home you’re working with contact us.
+The first step to take when planning a funeral liturgy is to call or email the Parish Secretary in the office (SEE BOXES ABOVE) or have the funeral home you’re working with contact her.
 The Parish Secretary will obtain the basic information about your deceased loved one, as well as the preferred funeral date and time and any preferred priest.
 Once the date and time are scheduled and the celebrant is chosen and is available, the funeral date will be confirmed.
-If you would like to have music at the funeral, our Music Coordinator requires you to fill out an INTAKE FORM and email it to her (her email address is in the box above this section).
+You may also fill out an INTAKE FORM and email it to the Parish Secretary (her email address is in the box above this section).
+If you don't hear back within a couple days, your email may have gone into the Junk Mail, so please call to have her check.

 Fees: See info at bottom of the Guidelines.